Catalyst in a chemical reaction

 But such a common definition does not fully satisfy negative catalysts because negative catalysts sometimes change the chemical process permanently.
 Therefore, such substances in chemistry are properly called an inhibitor.
 For example, sulfuric acid acts as an inhibitor in the decomposition of hydrogen peroxide.

 The catalyst uses in the catalysis reaction has some common and definite characteristics in chemistry or chemical science.

 The most important characteristics of the catalyst remain unchanged in the molecular mass, density, concentration, and chemical formula of constitute elements at the end of the reaction.
 However, the physical state of chemicals like particle size or color of the chemical catalyst may be altered.

-A catalyst can effect the rate of chemical reactions but can not start a reaction.
-Therefore it only increases the speed of the chemical reaction.
-A catalyst itself not consumed during the course of the reaction and regenerate at the end of the reaction.
+A catalyst can increase the rate or speed of chemical reactions.
+It can not start a reaction but only increases or decreases the speed of the reaction.

 ΔG0 = − RT lnk

 where k = equilibrium constant

 Since the catalysts do not contribute any energy to the system to increase the free energy but increase the entropy of the system.
 The thermodynamics definition or equation of free energy shows the fact that the catalyst does not change the free energy and equilibrium constant of the chemical reaction.